 Winter containers are in the making at Lurvey!
 Come join us at a Winter Container Workshop at the Garden Center to create one – or follow these tips to create your own.

 We would love to have you joins us at the Garden Center for a Winter Container Workshop.
 We have several available dates, but spots are filling up fast!
-You can register here for the date that works best for you.
-Even if you aren’t available on one of these dates, you can come by one of our Lurvey locations and get all the materials you need to make one at home.
-From all us here at Lurvey, we want to wish you a great holiday season!
+You can register online.
+If you cannot join a workshop, you can come by one of our Lurvey locations and get all the materials you need to make one at home.
+We all here at Lurvey want to wish you a great holiday season!